MIL STEM Innovation & Computer Labs

 “Our STEM and computer labs allow our students to smoothly transition between abstract programming concepts and the concrete systems on which their software runs.
 One area where this is evident is in our growing robotics program.” — Marcos Lindekugel, Project Lead the Way computer science teacher

 “As a teacher who shares the space, it is invaluable to have immediate access to supportive colleagues who are experts in chemistry, physics, computer sciences and math.
 An evolving Maker Space fosters a sense of community and lets creativity drive our students’ learning.
-“Odor Busting Athletic Bags” and “Futuristic Fasteners” that may one day replace zippers are just a small sample of the innovations our students have developed in this space.” — Mr. Smith, engineering and math teacher
+“Odor Busting Athletic Bags” and “Futuristic Fasteners” that may one day replace zippers are just a small sample of the innovations our students have developed in this space.” — Mr. Jon Smith, Project Lead the Way engineering and math teacher

 “ In the aerospace engineering class, we built a remote controlled plane from scratch.
 The body of the plane is made of styrofoam along with any 3-D parts that we design and print.
 Next, we attached the motors and propellers and were able to create this plane with minimal parts.” — Nikia Friday, Scholars Program engineering student